- 1 SEO Migration Guide

-This situation is applicable when you’ve re-branded your business and also want to improve your website design and structure.
+This situation applies when you’ve re-branded your business and want to improve your website design and structure.
 In this case, the whole process is applicable.

 Platform Change or Upgrade in CMS version

-Most of the time, this will happen when you want to upgrade to a new version of your CMS.
+This will happen most of the time when you want to upgrade to a new version of your CMS.